hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 Write-back is a **write strategy only**, and must be combined with a separate **read strategy** to define how data is retrieved from the cache.
 For example, it is commonly used alongside a cache-aside or read-through read strategy.

-In write-back caching, “back” refers to the delayed action of writing data back to the authoritative data source — not to the user or front-end, but to the persistent authoritative data source (e.g., a database or disk).
+In write-back caching, “back” refers to the delayed action of writing data back to the authoritative data source — not to the user or front-end, but to the persistent authoritative data source (e.g., a product table).

 Analogy: It’s like writing in a notebook and only saving the contents to a USB drive when you're done or taking a break.